-If you have a baby bird in the house and their feathers are growing, you might find your home’s floor and the enclosure you keep you bird in littered with bits of keratin.
+As their feathers are growing you might find your home’s floor and the enclosure you keep your bird in littered with bits of keratin.
 This is the feather sheath that has been burst open by the emerging feather.
 It looks like quite a bit of keratin but it's perfectly normal when you consider that your baby bird is growing in an entire brand new set of feathers.
 So you might find yourself sweeping and vacuuming more often.

-It takes a lot of energy to produce and replace these feathers, it usually occurs in less stressful and strenuous times when it’s easier for their systems to replace the feathers.
+It takes a lot of energy to produce and replace these feathers, so molting usually occurs in less stressful and strenuous times when it’s easier for their systems to replace the feathers.
 In the wild, this typically occurs right after nesting season or just before migration.
 If a bird cannot fly, it will be in danger.
 Flight is absolutely crucial in avoiding predators and it is probably their best defense mechanism.

 Molting is an itchy experience.
-When those sheaths come in full of the feathers, you might observe your bird picking at his feathers or scratching at those hard to reach spots such as his head or neck.
+When those sheaths come in full of the feathers, you might observe your bird picking at his feathers or scratching at those hard-to-reach spots such as his head or neck.
 This action releases those feathers and makes it easier for them to develop.
 It also makes the bird less itchy.
 Showers are also beneficial in alleviating the itching.
 It also softens the keratin making the feathers easier to burst through that sheath.

 Many birds don’t mind a little bit of head scratching to help release those feathers form their keratin sheaths.
 But some birds may find it painful or uncomfortable.

-There are some things you can do to assist with this molting process.
-Because the feathers and sheaths are made up of protein, you might want to ensure they get a dietary increase of good proteins during a molt.
-Introducing them to a little scrambled egg or adding a few cooked beans into their Chop or Grain Bake might make the process a little easier on their system.
-You may want to check with your avian vet regarding their diet to see what they suggest to help with the molting.
-And of course any dietary changes should be checked out by your avian veterinarian as well.
+Because a bird's feathers and sheaths are made up of protein, you might want to ensure that your companion pet has a dietary increase of good proteins during a molt.
+Introducing your pet bird to a little scrambled egg.
+Or add a few cooked beans into aChop or Grain Bake to make the process a little easier on the system.
+You may want to check with your avian vet regarding the bird's diet to see what they suggest could help with the molting process.
+Any dietary changes should be checked by your avian veterinarian, as well.